See also "Statistics".

 |MATH0863||Precalculus Mathematics||0 ch (3C 1T)|

 A review of high school mathematics topics, including basic properties of number systems, manipulation of algebraic expressions, equations and inequalities, analytic geometry, linear and quadratic functions, polynomial and rational functions, exponential and logarithm functions, trigonometric functions.
-Note: This course is designed to serve as preparation for calculus courses at the university level, such as Math 1003 and Math 1823.
+NOTE: This course is designed to serve as preparation for calculus courses at the university level, such as MATH 1003, MATH 1823 and MATH 1843.
 It carries no credit for degree programs at UNB Fredericton.

 |MATH1003||Introduction to Calculus I||3 ch (4C)|

 Functions and graphs, limits, derivatives of polynomial, log, exponential and trigonometric functions.
 Curve sketching and extrema of functions.
-NOTE: Credit may be obtained for only one of MATH 1003, 1053 or 1823.
+NOTE: Credit may be obtained for only one of MATH 1003, MATH 1053, MATH 1823 or MATH 1843.
+NOTE: Part-time students will be charged a course fee for the MATH 1003 credit.

 |MATH1013||Introduction to Calculus II||3 ch (4C)|